MicrosoftDocs/xamarin-docs/docs/essentials/geocoding.md

 ![Pre-release NuGet](~/media/shared/pre-release.png)

-The **Geocoding** class provides APIs to geocode a placemark to a positional coordinates and reverse geocode coordincates to a placemark.
+The **Geocoding** class provides APIs to geocode a placemark to a positional coordinates and reverse geocode coordinates to a placemark.

 ## Getting Started